-Quincy Low-Temperature Lab Ovens with gravity or forced air convection has a maximum temperature of 210°F (99°C) or 225°F (107°C), respectively, are compact, durable and reliably perform drying and evaporative tasks.
+Quincy Low-Temperature Lab Ovens with gravity or forced-air convection type has a maximum temperature of 210°F (99°C) or 225°F (107°C), respectively, and a minimum temperature of ambient ±15º.
+These ovens are compact, durable, and reliably perform drying and evaporative tasks.

 Cabinet exteriors feature a durable baked, scratch-resistant finish.
 The door handle is constructed from high-impact thermoplastic.
 Outer cabinets have heavy steel double-wall construction.
 Interior chambers are made of corrosion-resistant aluminized steel and are insulated from the outer cabinet with one inch of high-density mineral wool.
 All Quincy Low-Temp Ovens are supplied with one fixed and two adjustable shelves.
 Optional extra shelves are also available.